Controversial Executive Orders

 On his very first day in office, President Obama signed three executive orders to draw a clear distinction between the policies of his administration and his predecessor's.
 One of the orders essentially banned the use of "enhanced" interrogation techniques like waterboarding and instructed the CIA and the armed forces to strictly follow the interrogation procedures outlined in the Army field manual [source: CNN].
 The most controversial executive order called for the closure of the Guantanamo Bay detention facility within a year, which ultimately failed to happen.

-The most controversial of Trump's early executive orders banned citizens of certain majority Muslim countries from entering the U.S., but was struck down by the courts and amended to only a proclamation [source: Bierman].
-More of Trump's executive orders have reversed Obama-era policies related to the environment, civil rights and immigration, angering Trump's critics.
-However, a large number of Trump's executive orders have not really changed things much.
+The most controversial of Trump's early executive orders banned citizens of certain majority Muslim countries from entering the U.S., but was struck down by the courts and amended to only a proclamation.
+Other executive orders reversed Obama-era policies related to the environment, civil rights and immigration, angering Trump's critics.
+However, a large number of Trump's executive orders did not change things much.
 In March 2019, the L.A.
-Times reviewed the 101 executive orders that Trump has signed since taking office.
-It found that "few moved policy significantly; generally the orders created committees or task forces, demanded reports or pressed for enforcement of existing laws" [source: Eilperin and Cameron].
+Times reviewed the 101 executive orders that Trump had signed since taking office.
+It found that "few moved policy significantly; generally the orders created committees or task forces, demanded reports or pressed for enforcement of existing laws" [source: Bierman].